TheRedHanded/tormentengine/0200_Characters.md

 ## Step 1: Character Concept
 ## Step 2: Basic Information

-*Chapter Eleven: Creatures* describes how your gamemaster can create appropriate non-player characters and includes a roster of ready-to-use non-player characters (as well as monsters and other creatures) for a variety of settings and eras.
-This section deals with player characters and is essential reading for you and your gamemaster alike.

-When a “character” is mentioned, the term applies to player characters and non-player characters.
+*Name
+*Age
+*
 ## Step 3: The Characteristics

 Everyone in the gameworld has 9 inherent Charicteristics.
+These represent the foundational aspects of a person.

 These are: